blackbird71SR/Hello-World/README.md

 - [x] **Matlab**

+MATLAB is a high-performance language for technical computing.
+It integrates computation, visualization, and programming in an easy-to-use environment where problems and solutions are expressed in familiar mathematical notation.
+Typical uses include: Application development, including Graphical User Interface building.

 - [x] **Nim**

 Nim is a systems and applications programming language.
 Statically typed and compiled, it provides unparalleled performance in an elegant package.